lttr/dotfiles/README.md

 - check backups are set up
 - sign into Google Chrome to sync browser settings
 - check appearance settings in `lxappearance` utility
-- enable automatic login in `/etc/gdm3/custom.conf`
+- enable automatic login in `/etc/gdm3/custom.conf` (in PopOS it can be configured in Settings -> Users)
 - consider disabling slow systemd services
   + e.g. `sudo systemctl disable NetworkManager-wait-online.service`
 - change download folder in your browser (I like `~/down`)